HliasOuzounis/Ai-Guess-the-elo/README.md

 </p>
 I get predictions:

-- 2050 for white
+- 1800 for white
-- 2050 for black
+- 1900 for black

-Considering I'm around 2000 rated on Lichess, those predictions are very good.
+Considering I'm around 2000 rated on Lichess, those predictions are good.

 For [other games](https://lichess.org/BoxuoUjy/black#0) the predictions aren't as accurate.